 Thailand has an intricate law relating to Inheritance and Succession.
 Substantive knowledge of Thai law and court procedures is essential to protect the interests of the client.
-It is recommended that foreigners residing in Thailand have a will prepared in Thailand and one in their home country.
-A Thai will cover the person's assets in Thailand, including personal property, vehicles, bank accounts, and investments.
+Under certain circumstances a foreigner might need a will in Thailand.
+Their Thai will then covers their assets in Thailand, like investments, bank accounts, vehicles, and personal property.

 In this article we will discuss the following topics for your further information:

 1) Statutory Heirs in Thailand

 When a foreigner dies in Thailand, the courts must be provided with a copy of their will.
 The family or attorney of the deceased person may provide the court with the will.
 Property and assets are divided according to the will, if there is no will, the the same is divided according to the law on intestate succession.

 Regardless of the circumstances, the court will need to approve legal aspects of the will and appoint an administrator who can manage the will.
 When a person dies without a valid will (intestate) the entire estate is divided up among the heirs.